jswesner/isdbayes/README.md

 The motivation for the package was to estimate power law exponents of ecological size spectra using individual-level body size data in a generalized mixed model framework.
-The likelihood for the truncated Pareto used here was described in (Edwards et al. 2020).
+The likelihood for the truncated Pareto used here was described in (A. Edwards et al. 2020).
 This package translates that likelihood into `brms`.

 ## Installation